aopal/RSA-Electron/README.md

-# RSA-Electron
+# node-RSA

-This is the repository for my implementation of the RSA cryptosystem using Electron
+This is the repository for my implementation of the RSA cryptosystem using node.js

 Current Stage:

-Key generation working and tested up to 4096 bits

-encryption working on plain text

-file writing to plain text
+CLI tool to generate, encrypt and decrypt to/from text files